 My research focuses primarily on Athenian forensic oratory and law, as well as Athenian oratory more broadly.
 My PhD thesis examined the distinctive role of homicide in Athenian law and culture, and explored how this distinctiveness played out in rhetoric in four pertinent areas: Athenian ideology, religious pollution, relevance, and the twin issues of motivation and intent.
-I am currently in the process of transforming this thesis into a book entitled Homicide in the Attic Orators: Rhetoric, Ideology, and Context.
-One aspect that arose from this study was the importance of location in defining appropriate content for rhetoric; interesting distinctions could be seen between homicide rhetoric delivered in the homicide courts, and that delivered in the popular courts.
-This observation informed my next project, which will look at space and place in Athenian oratory more broadly.
-This project has begun with a case study on the functioning of space and place as related to identity in Antiphon 5.
+The revised version of this research appeared in Homicide in the Attic Orators: Rhetoric, Ideology, and Context, published by Routledge in January 2020.